Dog Grooming in Tampa

 Fluffy brown dog with a colorful bandana and a ball on a wooden floor.

-This style can rock either long or short ears.
+This style looks good with long or short ears.
 It is definitely one of the most popular styles at my salon

 Maintenance Level: Moderate.
 The Teddy Bear Cut is relatively easy to maintain.
 Regular brushing is required to prevent matting.
 A good comb through after brushing to keep the coat in good condition.